airpair/git-powered-collaborative-blogging/post.md

 `touch content-strategy.config`

 We had great success in our first 6 months pushing community posts.
+The average post published on AirPair in January 2015 received more than 15,000 views.
+Our most trafficed post has been read more than 200,000 times and our 24 hour record is 35,000 vistors to a single post.

 ![AirPair Traffic Growth](/static/img/pages/postscomp/traffic-growth.png)